 2. Topic of the Call for Proposals

-Is your project proposal in line and relevant to the topic of the Call “EUI Call in support to New European Bauhaus demonstrators”?
+Is your project proposal in line and relevant to one of the topics of the Call?

-Please note that EUI-IA project proposals must clearly demonstrate that they are in line and are relevant to the topic of the Call for Proposals, as presented in the Terms of Reference.
+Please note that EUI-IA project proposals must clearly demonstrate that they are in line and are relevant to the topic of the Call for Proposals, as presented in the Terms of Reference available on the Call webpage.
 The project proposal must demonstrate the potential of the new solution to add value in relation to the topic of the Call.
-For more information about the topic of the Call, please refer to the Terms of Reference and to the EUI-IA Guidance Chapter 1.6 Thematic Coverage.
+For more information about the topic of the Call, please also refer to the EUI-IA Guidance Chapter 1.6 Thematic Coverage.

 3. Policy framework – Cohesion policy specific objectives

-Does your project proposal demonstrate a clear contribution to the 6 specific objectives of the EU Cohesion policy (2021-2027) listed in the Terms of Reference?
+Does your project proposal demonstrate a clear contribution to the specific objectives of the EU Cohesion policy (2021-2027) listed in the description of the Call topics?

 The project proposal clearly contributes to the 6 specific objectives of the 2021-2027 EU Cohesion policy (2021-2027).

-Please note that EUI-IA project proposals must demonstrate a clear contribution to policy and specific objectives of the 2021-2027 EU Cohesion policy targeted by the relevant Call for Proposals and listed in the Terms of Reference.
+Please note that EUI-IA project proposals must demonstrate a clear contribution to policy and specific objectives of the 2021-2027 EU Cohesion policy targeted by the relevant Call for Proposals and listed in the Terms of Reference available on the call page.
 Please note that concrete contribution elements, referring to priorities from Cohesion policy programmes, initiatives or projects at the regional or national level should be mentioned in your Application Form.
-For more information, please refer to the Terms of Reference and the EUI-IA Guidance Chapter 1.4 Main features of a successful innovative solution, as well as to the EUI-IA Guidance Chapter 3.2.2 Strategic Assessment.
+For more information, please also refer to the EUI-IA Guidance Chapter 1.4 Main features of a successful innovative solution, as well as to the EUI-IA Guidance Chapter 3.2.2 Strategic Assessment.